brendel-group/clip-ood/README.md

-# Does CLIP's Generalization Performance Mainly Stem from High Train-Test Similarity?e
+# Does CLIP's Generalization Performance Mainly Stem from High Train-Test Similarity?
 This repository provides the codes for all experiments shown in the paper [Does CLIP's Generalization Performance Mainly Stem from High Train-Test Similarity?](https://arxiv.org/abs/2310.09562).

 ## Setup